Does Water Damage Mean Mold?

 Can You Dry The Water Damage Yourself?

-You may be tempted to grab a towel and start drying a leak that is pouring down your wall.
-That’s the right instinct, but that is not going to repair the damage permanently.
+You may be tempted to grab a towel and start drying a leak pouring down your wall.
+That’s the right instinct, but that will not repair the damage permanently.

 In fact, even with powerful water vacuums, it can be challenging to be sure the moisture is gone.
 Water will seep into any crack or hole, an ideal spot for mildew growth.